 Coverage of the principles of intercultural communication and discourse-oriented models for analyzing cross-cultural interactions.
 Within this framework, the course considers approaches to enhancing the cultural dimension of ESL/EFL instruction with an emphasis on using and developing various types of cultural training techniques.
 Usually offered every spring and summer session I.

 TESL-631: Language Assessment (3)

 This course focuses on the process of testing/assessing students' language proficiency with respect to different language skills in the language classroom and the steps involved in this process.
-A practical approach provides opportunities for evaluating existing tests and assessment procedures, designing test/assessment instruments, and scoring/evaluating language tests.
+A practical approach provides opportunities for evaluating existing tests and assessment procedures, designing test/assessment instruments, scoring/evaluating language tests, and exploring dilemmas inherent in assessment.
 Usually offered every fall.

 TESL-641: Teaching Grammar (3)